Dennis-van-Gils/opensimplex-loops/README.rst

 Notes:

-- The `OpenSimplex` library by Imas does not enforce the use of the `numba <https://numba.pydata.org/>`_ package but is optional instead.
-Here however, I have set it as a requirement due to the heavy computation required by these highler-level functions.
-They are optimized for `numba`, resulting in major speed improvements compared to as running without (TODO: mention factor)
+- The `OpenSimplex` library by lmas does not enforce the use of the `numba <https://numba.pydata.org/>`_ package, but is left optional instead.
+  Here, I have set it as a requirement due to the heavy computation required by these highler-level functions.
+I have them optimized for `numba` which enables multi-core parallel processing within Python, resulting in major speed improvements compared to as running without.
+I have gotten computational speedups by a factor of ~200.

+- Note that the very first call of each of these OpenSimplex functions will take a longer time than later calls.
+This is because `numba` needs to compile this Python code once to bytecode specific to your platform.

 - The `numba-progress` package is actually optional.
 When present, a progress bar will be shown during the noise generation.

-TODO
-====

-- Point out `demos`
-- Mention first-time `numba` compilation can be lengthy.
-Afterwards, way faster.

 API
 ===